seriaati/carta/README.md

 - Multiple LLM providers (Currently only OpenAI is supported)
 - i18n support (Currently only Traditional Chinese is supported)
 - Multiple guild support

+Different from the original project, which was made for just one Discord server, the new version will support multiple guilds with separate player data, configuration, and card collections.
+Effectively, each guild can have its own Carta "game server".

+A public instance will be made available once the transition is complete.